supercollider/supercollider/README_WINDOWS.md

 *Note*: Each time `sclang_config.yaml` is modified (by editing, via a menu or by using the Quarks system) the interpreter has to be restarted ("rebooted") so that sclang can learn which files are available.
+A dialog prompting interpreter restart will appear after making changes to the config file in the IDE settings.
-This can be done via the menu entry 'Language -> Restart Interpreter'.
+Restarting the interpreter can also be done via the menu entry 'Language -> Restart Interpreter'.
 For an overview of the Quarks system see 'Help -> Using Quarks'.